"In helping others, we shall help ourselves, for whatever good we give out completes teh circle and comes back to us."

 Spirit Girls, a program of Spirit of Women, is designed to reach young women through events targeted at promoting self-esteem, encouraging healthy lifestyles and having lots of fun!

-Spirit Girls participate in a wide range of activities, including community service projects for organizations such as the American Cancer Society, American Heart Association, Association for Retarded Citizens (ARC), Hattiesburg Zoo, Hattiesburg Junior Auxiliary and Waiting for a Cure Foundation, just to name a few.
+Spirit Girls participate in a wide range of activities, including community service projects for organizations such as the American Cancer Society, American Heart Association, Association for Retarded Citizens with Developmental Disabilities (ARC), Hattiesburg Zoo, and Canvases for a Cure Foundation, just to name a few.
 Spirit Girls also participate in Spirit of Women events, focus groups and modeling at Turtle Creek Mall in both fashion shows and as mannequin models, a favorite activity of many of the participants.

 This program offers an opportunity for young ladies to learn about good self-esteem, the importance of taking action for their health and of giving back to the community.
-For the more than 115 young ladies that make up the 2009-2010 Spirit Girls, which represent 28 schools from Forrest General's 17-county service area, the hours of community service contributed through various events provided a chance to make lasting contributions to their community, as well as lasting friendships.
+For the more than 172 young ladies that make up the 2013-2014 Spirit Girls, which represent 32 schools from Forrest General's 19-county service area, the hours of community service contributed through various events provided a chance to make lasting contributions to their community, as well as lasting friendships.

 "As we continue to grow the Spirit of Women program, we feel it is important to reach today's young ladies so that they will mature into healthy young women," said Millie Swan, Director of Marketing and Physician Relations and Spirit of Women Director at Forrest General.
 "The Spirit Girls program allows young ladies to give back to the community, participate in fun, hip events and at the same time, along with their mothers, focus on education and important issues facing today's teenagers."